meet-vaghasiya/nexter/notes.md

 6. if you find space issue than replace `align-item` with `align-content:center;`
 7.  object-fit only work if height and width is define.  genrally give both to 100%. always give image to display block. otherwise act as text and shown some wierd thin white line.
+8.  if we give container to fix width than give margin-right and margin-left auto.